Canon Wide Format Guide

 Quick Utility Tool Box: Provides quick access to printer management tools

 Print Plug-in for Microsoft Office: Print in large format from Microsoft® Office Applications

 PosterArtist Lite: Easily create posters from an archive of templates and clip art

 Accounting Manager: Tracks ink and media usage and costs

 #9 - Sub-Ink Tank System – Exclusively on Canon iPF Printers

-The Sub-Ink Tank System acts as an internal reservoir for the printer, functioning to remove all of the ink from the replaceable ink tanks for before changing them.
-This helps eliminate any wasted ink and decreasing your cost per print.
-The empty ink tanks can then be replaced on the fly, without stopping the printing and ruining the print.
-This sub-ink technology is only found on Canon iPF printers including the new PRO 2000 and PRO 4000.
+The Sub-Ink Tank System acts as an internal reservoir for the wide format printer to remove all the ink from the replaceable ink tanks before changing them.
+This helps eliminate any wasted ink and decreases your cost per print.
+The empty ink tanks can then be replaced on the fly without stopping the printing and ruining the image.
+This sub-ink technology is only found on Canon iPF printers, including the new PRO 2100, PRO 4100, and PRO 6100.

-Canon supports their printers with several, mostly, free, powerful software applications that allow users to maximize the potential of the imagePROGRAF and PRO printers.
+Canon supports their printers with several, mostly free, robust software applications that allow users to maximize the potential of the imagePROGRAF and PRO printers.

 SMARTWORKS MFP SOFTWARE

-SmartWorks MFP software gives you the tools you need to quickly and easily scan to print/file/share large format technical documents.
-With a simple to use interface and scan-it-once ability, this software allows for efficient batch scanning and helps create quality scanned images that can be produced in a short amount of time.
-You can scan to PDF, TIFF and JPEG file formats.
+SmartWorks MFP software allows you to quickly and easily scan to print/file/share large-format technical documents.
+With a simple-to-use interface and scan-it-once ability, this software allows for efficient batch scanning and helps create quality scanned images that can be produced quickly.
+You can scan to PDF, TIFF, and JPEG file formats.
 SmartWorks MFP software is more efficient than ever before.